 The blades are of 1095 high carbon steel, as are most of TOPS blades and are of the very highest quality and workmanship.
 With TOPS you get a handmade product

 Another design based on the Vietnam tomahawk but with a polypropylene handle, the head is secured to this by a partial tang which may mean it isn’t the strongest of tools but it certainly features a great quality head of 1055 steel as do all of the cold steel axes and tomahawks.

-Designed to excel at throwing as well as for hand to hand combat and defence this tool could also be pressed to backwoods survival tasks.
-It features a 19 inch handle and the head is eight and three quarter inches from the tip of the spike to the cutting edge.
+Designed to excel at throwing as well as for hand to hand combat and defense this tool could also be pressed to backwoods survival tasks.
+It features a 19-inch handle and the head is eight and three-quarter inches from the tip of the spike to the cutting edge.
 The head features quite a heavy beard giving it quite a large cutting edge, of three and a half inches, compared to some other tomahawks.